G. Wilson Knight: Early life and education

 Knight was educated at Dean Close School, Dulwich College and, after serving as a dispatch rider in World War I in Iraq, India and Persia, he went up to St Edmund Hall, Oxford, where he read English.
 He graduated with second-class honours.
 After Oxford, he went into teaching.
 From 1923 to 1931 he taught at Hawtreys, Westgate-on-Sea and at Dean Close School, Cheltenham.

 The classical scholar William Francis Jackson Knight (1895–1964), of whom he wrote a biography, was his brother.

 Academic career

 Knight's first academic post was at Trinity College, Toronto in 1931.
 He taught at Stowe School from 1941 to 1946.
 In 1946 he became a Reader in English Literature at the University of Leeds.
 He remained at Leeds as a Professor of English Literature from 1956 until his retirement in 1962.

 At Toronto, Knight produced and acted in the main Shakespearian tragedies at Hart House Theatre.
 Among his other productions are Hamlet at the Rudolf Steiner Theatre, London in 1935; This Sceptred Isle at the Westminster Theatre London in 1941; and at Leeds the Agamemnon of Aeschylus in 1946; Racine's Athalie in 1947; and Timon of Athens in 1948.

-In the assessment of Jim Walsh, who studied English at Leeds 1948–53 and later became the University's registrar, in Walsh's first year "Wilson Knight dominated the scene as far as I and a lot of other students were concerned", but "to be at close quarters with the man was quite different.
-He wore a brown sports jacket.
-Behind on the wall was a photograph of him as Timon of Athens in the production we had all seen — bare shoulders, wild hair and wild eyes.
-He spoke to us briefly about the course, but his eyes never met ours but seemed to focus entirely on this photograph.
-I began to feel extremely uncomfortable".
-A fellow student opined afterwards that "he's a nutter", with Walsh admitting that "I was beginning to come to a conclusion something like that".